akka/akka/akka-docs/src/main/paradox/persistence-query-durable-state.md

 ## Using query with Akka Projections

-Akka Persistence and Akka Projections together can be used to develop an Event Sourced CQRS application where the durable state is stored in a database and fetched as an asynchronous stream to the user.
+Akka Persistence and Akka Projections together can be used to develop a CQRS application where the durable state is stored in a database and fetched as an asynchronous stream to the user.
 Currently queries on durable state, provided by the interface in `DurableStateStoreQuery`, is used to implement Akka Projections' tag based searches.